Rama Kulasekhara: Vikrama Chola's south Kerala campaign

 Later years of Rama Kulasekhara witnessed Vikrama Chola's south Kerala campaign (c.
 1102–c.
 1118 AD) against the Chera Perumals.
 This expedition was probably conducted by the Pandya Jatavarman Parakrama.
-Records mention the defeat of the Chera in a "single campaign" in Malai Nadu, the levying of tribute from the Chera king, and the capture of Venad and the Ay country by the Chola-Pandyas.
-The "Kupaka" (meaning Venad here) ruler also seems to have offered his daughter in marriage to Parakrama Pandya (Parakrama also visited the Anantapuram Temple during this period).
+Records mention the defeat of the Chera in a "single campaign" in Malai Nadu, the levying of tribute from the Chera king, and the capture of Venadu and the Ay country by the Chola-Pandyas.
+The "Kupaka" (meaning Venadu here) ruler also seems to have offered his daughter in marriage to Parakrama Pandya (Parakrama also visited the Anantapuram Temple during this period).

 A Tanjore inscription of Vikrama Chola mentions "the flight of the Chera king".
 Rama Kulasekhara is also remembered in a Thiruvalanjuli inscription (1122 AD) of certain Kizhan Adikal.
 By 1121, an unnamed Kupaka ruler had defeated Pandya king Rajasimha and conquered up to Nanjinadu and Kottar.
-Vira Kerala, the independent ruler of Venad (possibly the son of Rama Kulasekhara), finds mention in a Cholapuram temple inscription dated to 1126 AD.
+Vira Kerala, the independent ruler of Venadu (possibly the son of Rama Kulasekhara), finds mention in a Cholapuram temple inscription dated to 1126 AD.

+There is a tradition that the last Chera ruler of Kerala, towards the end of his reign, shifted his capital from Mahodayapuram (Kodungallur) to Kollam and became the ancestor of the Venadu rulers through his marriage to the Venadu princess (who was the sister of the then Venadu ruler).
+According to this tradition, the later rulers of Kodungallur were descended from his sister.
+Ramavarma's son, Vira Kerala, inherited his political power and the title "Kulasekhara Perumal" in Kollam, while his sister's son, born to a Brahmin, inherited his religious authority in Kodungallur, along with the sacred title "Koyil Adhikarikal".
+Traditional accounts also notably date the first marital alliances between princes bearing the title "Koyil Adhikarikal" and Venadu princesses to Kollam Era 300 (1125 AD).